dylanjayabahu/firefighter-robot/README.md

 # Firefighter Robot - TEJ4MI Final Project
 Autonomous robot built to locate and extinguish flames in a maze.
-All-time record setter for Maze 1 &amp; 2 at Laurel Heights Secondary School.
+All-time record setter for Maze 1 &amp; 2.
 ---

-This project was completed as part of the TEJ4MI course at **Laurel Heights Secondary School**, taught by **Mr. Webb**, whose dedication and passion for teaching hands-on engineering education made this project possible.
+I would like to give my thanks and acknowledgment to **Mr. Webb**, whose dedication and passion for teaching hands-on engineering education made this project possible.

 ---